mohamedaref/Getting_and_Cleaning_Data_Assignment/README.md

 Getting_and_Cleaning_Data_Assignment
 ====================================

-This file is created to explain the steps that has been done in run_analysis.R, read the below steps to find out how the script is going work.
+This file is created to explain the steps that has been done in run_analysis.R, read the below steps to find out how the script is going to work.

 # steps: